cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

     }
 ```

-Like this, when the leaderboard is called but you do not want to confirm the calls:
+Like this, when the leaderboard is called but you are not looking to confirm the calls:

 ```diff-go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/checkers/keeper/msg_server_play_move_winner_test.go#L88-L92]
     func TestPlayMoveUpToWinner(t *testing.T) {